-The following non-employee directors, each of whom is independent, served on the Compensation Committee of the Board of Directors during the fiscal year ended April 30, 2021: Matthew E. Winter (Chair), Sean H. Cohan (beginning April 1, 2021), Anuradha (Anu) Gupta, Richard A. Johnson, David Baker Lewis (until March 31, 2021), Yolande G. Piazza (beginning September 10, 2020), and Bruce C. Rohde.
-No director serving on the Compensation Committee during fiscal year 2021 (i) was or was formerly an officer or employee of the Company or any of its subsidiaries or (ii) had any relationships requiring disclosure in this proxy statement.
-None of our executive officers has served as a director or member of the Compensation Committee (or other committee serving an equivalent function) of any other entity whose executive officers served as a director or member of the Compensation Committee.
+The following non-employee directors, each of whom is independent, served on the Compensation Committee of the Board of Directors during the fiscal year ended June 30, 2022: Matthew E. Winter (Chair), Sean H. Cohan, Anuradha (Anu) Gupta, Richard A. Johnson, Yolande G. Piazza, and Bruce C. Rohde (until September 9, 2021).
+No director serving on the Compensation Committee during fiscal year 2022 (i) was or was formerly an officer or employee of the Company or any of its subsidiaries or (ii) had any relationships requiring disclosure in this proxy statement.
+None of our executive officers has served as a director or member of the Compensation Committee serving an equivalent function) of any other entity whose executive officers served as a director or member of the Compensation Committee.